 Inquire into the specific sensations in this area of your body.
 Is it tight, compressed, blocked, hard, hot, cold, numb, pierced, deflated, sinking, empty, raw, tingly, fluttering, climbing…?

 2. Pay attention to these sensations mindfully.
 To put it differently, see if it’s possible to take the sensations completely, unconditionally, and non-judgmentally.
 See if you can get familiar with the felt sensation without telling a story about it or being consumed by it.

 3. See if you can label the specific feeling the sensation represents.
 You’ll feel a”yes” when you have the ideal label.
 Is it anger, sadness, fear, anxiety, joy, enthusiasm,…?

 4. As soon as you’ve identified the emotion you’re feeling, ask what it is prompting you to do.
 Focus into the sensation along your Emotional Centerline and address your query here.
 Notice what comes into your consciousness.
 It might be a nonverbal knowing, specific words, an image, a song, or an inspiration to do, say, or feel something… Just notice what arises, stay with it, and let it grow in clarity.

 If nothing arises in this moment, see if you can maintain an awareness of your Emotional Centerline as you go about your day.
 Notice what you become aware of as you do that.

 As you practice these four steps again and again, you will discover you can catch yourself before you get too deeply entrenched in embarrassing, edgy feelings or overly-identified with your usual stories about what they mean.
-You’ll discover there’s a deeper guidance under the surface of your emotions.
+You’ll discover there’s a deeper guidance under the surface of your Fair Oaks Ranch Wildlife Removal.
 Emotional intelligence cuts through mental chatter and speaks to the essence of everything you will need to do in this moment.
 Sometimes this wisdom is vastly different from the tales your mind is in the habit of telling.